leonvanbokhorst/master-lonn-iracing-s1-2026/weeks/week01-summit-point-raceway.md

 - Cautious on entries, searching for reference points
 - Flashes of "oh, that felt hooked up" in the mid-52s

-**Telemetry Story (blue=you, red=ref):**
+**Telemetry Story:**

-- Lifting earlier, braking earlier, coasting longer between brake and throttle
-- "Rounding off" entries → never recovering lost speed on exit
+- Speed graph: you almost always a little under ref – lift/brake a touch earlier, never quite clawing speed back on exit
-- Big flat throttle trace sections = neither pedal in charge
-- Slightly more steering mid-corner than ref = line compromises adding drag
+- Throttle/brake: you come off throttle earlier, brake sooner/harder, fatter "no man's land" before proper throttle pick-up
+- Ref does "brake → turn → go" in one smooth move; you have dead air in between
+- Steering: your trace more jagged = still finding the line, making mid-corner corrections where ref draws one clean arc
+- **Translation:** the 2.7s gap is almost entirely "sequence and confidence", not missing alien tricks – slightly under-committing and over-correcting, not wildly overdriving

 **Focus for Next Session:**